DHI/react-components/packages/react-components-lab/docs/CONTRIBUTING.md

 | feat(name): Commit message | Feature Release 0.1.0  |
 | perf(name): Commit message | Breaking Release 1.0.0 |

-This is not a requirement and should only be used when adding a change that needs to be reflected on the package itself.
 Each of these commits will trigger a specific semantic versioning action when in the pipeline, so use with precaution.

 ## Branch naming conventions